Rhys1558/questlog/README.md

 - Log Out
     - I clicked on log out to see if it would sign me out.
 - Register
-    - I clicked on this to see if it brough me to the register form'
+    - I clicked on this to see if it brough me to the register form

-## Validation Testing
-- ??

 ## Deployment
 I deployed the website by logging into heroku, then in github I made a procfile with web: gunicorn my_project.wsgi inside it.
 I then went to setting.py and turned debug to Flase.